hendrikmitk/checkmypwd/README.md

 ## Description

 One of my first projects has been a password validator.
 It wasn't quite good practise, so I decided to do a quick rebuild.
-I tried to keep especially the javascript as simple as possible.
-Also checkmypwd uses parcel as a web application bundler

-One of my first projects was a password validator.
-It was full of bad practice, so I decided to do a quick rebuild.
-I tried to keep especially the javascript as simple as possible.
-Also checkmypwd now uses parcel as web application bundler to keep the compiled files small.
+Javascript and CSS parts are simply written inline.
+Also checkmypwd uses parcel as a web application bundler to keep the compiled HTML file even smaller.

 checkmypwd is not hosted anywhere yet.